My Science Fiction

 - The Man Maker

-He is also currently working on his first science fiction anthology, which is titled "Dandelions under the Baobab Tree" and hopes to release it during 2017.
+He is also currently working on his first science fiction anthology, and hopes to release it during 2019.
 Meanwhile, here are three of the short stories, which were published in the British Interplanetary Society book 'Visionary' in 2014.

 The Big Catch